ctruong0615/LOL25GOLD/README.md

 - `side`: This column represents the side of a specific team or player in the game.
 There are two sides that are played indicated by the color `blue` and `red`.

+- `goldat10`: This column represents how much gold a player or a team has at the 10-minute mark of a match.

+- `goldat15`, `goldat20`, and `goldat25`: These columns function the same way `goldat10` does, but represent the amount of gold at the 15, 20, and 25-minute marks of a match respectively.

 - `golddiffat10`: This column represents the difference in gold between a player and the player of the corresponding position on the opposing team at the 10-minute mark of a match.
 A positive value represents that the player is ahead in gold to their opponent while a negative value indicates that a player is behind in gold.

 - `golddiffat15`, `golddiffat20`, and `golddiffat25`: Similarly, each of these columns represent the same thing as `golddiffat10`, but for their respective times within the match.